microsoft/dstoolkit-web/HowToCreateAcceleratorPage.md

 To have the changes merged into main (the branch `gh-pages`) you need to create a *Pull Request* (PR) and assign it to a reviewer.

+## Update Contributors page

+The combined view of all contributors has it own page *contributors.md*.

+Two things needs to be updated:

+- Load the file (contributors.md) into your editor of choice.
+- Locate the section `<!--HTML for the Contributors page-->`
+- Add a new value option.
+Note, that is should be the name of the repo, not the GitHub page.
+- Locate the section `<!--TODO: Script to update contributors dynamically-->`
+- Add the new repo to the list.
+Note, that is should be the name of the repo, not the GitHub page.

+For the above to work, we assume that everything is under the Microsoft Org in GitHub.

 ## Update Toolkit Page

 To add a link from the *Toolkit page*  to an accelerator you need to update the file *toolkit.md*